 Some affairs start innocently like a harmless friendship.
 Probably with a person you see every day – like at work.
 Or someone you knew from college who has just moved into the city.
 An emotional affair doesn’t always have to be a full-blown sex scandal – they can be discreet, quiet.
+And from here rises the emotional cheating vs friendship conflict.
 One goes through stages of emotional affairs to finally arrive on a full-fledged extramarital affair that you always thought would never happen.

 The harmless friendship transgresses into something more and you refer to the person as a friend.